THE CAUSES OF WORKERS COMPENSATION RETALIATION CLAIMS

 Further Reading

-Employer can get in trouble when their managers retaliate against an employee who files a workers compensation claim.
-In some states the employee may bring wrongful termination and other lawsuits.
-In other states, like California, the remedy is withi...
+Employers can get in trouble when managers retaliate against an employee who files a workers' compensation claim.
+In some states the employee may bring wrongful termination or other lawsuits.
+In other states, the remedy is handled within the workers...

 When you are injured or become ill on the job, you file a Workers’ Compensation claim.
-It covers your medical treatment and other expenses.
-However, you may not get the treatment or care you think you deserve.
-Consider when and how to get a second op...
+It is intended to cover your medical treatment and other expenses, but you may not always receive the care you expect.
+Consider when and how to get a second medi...